xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

 The Student Dashboard
 ***********************************

-If a student enrolls in your course, the course is then listed on the **Current Courses** dashboard, with the course image.
+If a student enrolls in your course, the course is added to their course listings on their dashboard, with the course image.
 From the dashboard, a student can open a course that has started.
-If the course has not started, the student can see the start date, as explained in this chapter.
+If the course has not started, the student can see the start date, as explained in this section.

 .. image:: ../../../shared/building_and_running_chapters/Images/dashboard.png
  :alt: An image of the dashboard

+You can enable social media icons for your course so that enrolled learners can share links to the course on Facebook or Twitter directly from the course listing on the their dashboards.
+For information, see :ref:`Enable Social Media Icons`.

 .. _Set Important Dates for Your Course: